adosia/adosia-iot/SPACE_v2.2/adosia_phoenix/README.md

 Alternatively, you can purchase IoT hardware pre-flashed with the Adosia binary from [Adosia IoT Store](https://adosia.io)

-# Steps to Download the Latest Adosia Binary using
+# Steps to Download the Latest Adosia Binary

 1. Copy and paste the [adosia_phoenix.ino](https://github.com/adosia/adosia-iot/blob/master/SPACE_v2.2/adosia_phoenix/adosia_phoenix.ino) sketch into your Arduino IDE